-A republished blog post of @vijinho warning about some of the history and dangers of the planned cashless society.
+A republished blog post from 4 June 2018 warning about some of the history and dangers of the planned cashless society.

-Following the widely reported european failure of the VISA payments system last weekend, I hastily compiled this 'Twitter Moment': The Cashless Society/War On Cash in order to help bring about a wider awareness and attention to the issues surrounding the moves being taken against the use of cash by governments, financial institutions and businesses over the past few years.
+Following the widely reported european failure of the VISA payments system last weekend, I hastily compiled this 'Twitter Moment' in order to help bring about a wider awareness and attention to the issues surrounding the moves being taken against the use of cash by governments, financial institutions and businesses over the past few years.

 Friends over at Transnotitia responded by asking me to write a blog about this and other issues I tweet about regarding the future of finance and money.
 So here I present a compilation of information which may take quite some time to absorb.
 It's not intended to be read in one go, but to be used as a reference that will hopefully provide more than enough knowledge and information to help understand and educate others to certain dangers related to The Cashless Society ahead of us.

 These are some key-events in recent living-memory which describe some very important events around finance, banking and cash.

 A decade ago governments around the globe bailed-out their bankrupt financial institutions with newly-created debt loaded onto taxpayers in order to quite literally save the world - if you agree that 'the world' means the greedy banksters who ended-up getting their undeserved performance bonuses (unless they worked for Lehman Brothers or Bear Stearns).
 People around the world went through the full range of emotions as they suddenly had to deal with a housing collapse, mass-unemployment, recession etc in-addition to the fiscal belt-tightening so-called 'austerity' cutbacks in public financing that were imposed.

 The masses in bailed-out countries were definitely not happy with this (and the subsequent consequences) so The Establishment knew that they would have to try a different solution to a bail-out the next time a crisis came around.